 Budget Shopping in Myrtle Beach

 Tanger Outlets has two locations (Highway 17 and Highway 501) with hundreds of shops and deep discounts on clothing, household accessories, and pretty much anything you are looking for.
-Pick up a Tanger Outlet coupon book for additional savings, found at several restaurants and the Myrtle Beach Visitor Center.
+Pick up a Tanger Outlet coupon book for additional savings and bargain opportunities.
+You can find the book at several restaurants and the Myrtle Beach Visitor Center.

 Barefoot Landing and Broadway at the Beach are two other popular shopping options, as well as awesome places to walk around and just enjoy the climate and scenery in Myrtle Beach.
 Be sure to stop in the Christmas stores and Broadway Magic stores, which I’m always a sucker for.
 While you are at these two complexes, kids will love feeding the fish and ducks.

 Visit Hudson’s Flea Market for junk (or another man’s treasures) in the largest covered open-air market in the area.
-You can find some amazing bargains here as well as a huge hodge-podge of stuff.
+You can find some good deals here as well as a huge hodge-podge of stuff.
 Definitely keep this market in mind for rainy day activities, too.